← Back to research

 • Industry-leading price performance with unified speech understanding and generation in a single model

-• Nova 2 Sonic upgrade adds polyglot voices, expanded language support, and 1M token context window
+• Nova 2 Sonic upgrade adds polyglot voices across seven languages, asynchronous tool calling, and a 1M token context window

 FAQ